-As a Placenta Encapsulation Specialist, I’m proud to hold dual certifications and to have completed almost 1000 encapsulations.
+As a Placenta Encapsulation Specialist, I’m proud to hold dual certifications and to have completed more than 1000 encapsulations.
 It’s no surprise I have ‘a thing for placentas.’

 I am a second generation birth worker.
 I heard birth stories from a very early age from my mother who was a midwife.

 One day in 1998, not long after finishing my Naturopathy degree I had a tarot card reading in Byron Bay (as you do).
 The woman told me she could see pregnancy and babies all around me in my future.
 She did well.
 And there I was thinking I would go on to be a mother of 12!
 Phew!